 By definition, fasting means “an abstinence from food, or a limiting of one’s food, especially when voluntary and as a religious observance.”
 One of the most common periods of fasting is the Muslim season of Ramadan, where Muslim individuals fast from sun up to sun down each day.

-The most common fasting schedule is a 16:8 ration where you are allowed food consumption for eight hours per day while fasting for sixteen hours.
+The most common fasting schedule is a 16:8 ratio where you are allowed food consumption for eight hours per day while fasting for sixteen hours.

 Benefits of Intermittent Fasting

 Unlike religious fasting, intermittent fasting generally is practiced for health benefits.
-Many research studies have been conducted on the health benefits of intermittent fasting, proving its various health benefits.
+Many research studies have been conducted on the health benefits of intermittent fasting, providing evidence of its various health benefits.

 Intermittent fasting is an exceptional way to improve your physique and get an aesthetic body!

-If you are at risk of developing Type II- Diabetes, fasting is one option you have to avoid the condition!
+If you are at risk of developing Type II- Diabetes, intermittent fasting may help!

 After a few weeks of intermittent fasting, you are likely to feel mentally sharper than you have previously.